momchilosavic/keycloak/README.md

 Also, for sake of simplicty, hostPath is used for persistent storage. </br >

 #### ${\color{red}IMPORTANT}$
-To make this work with hostPath you have to allow root group to write to the directory on host node </br >
+To make this work with hostPath you have to allow 1001 group to write to the directory on host node </br >
 This is done in initContainer if storage is passed to helm </br >
 ## Solutions
 ### Deploy Keycloak and a separate Infinispan to a local Kubernetes cluster